Selecting a College for Your Neurodivergent Student

-Dr. Aviva Legatt features Dr. Eric Endlich in this webinar interview.
+Dr. Aviva Legatt features Dr. Eric Endlich in this webinar interview to discuss how to select a college for your neurodivergent student.

 November 17, 2022